 Then again, maybe all of these universes are happening concurrently to each other, right this moment.
 So there has to be at least one in which we are happy together, right?

-“Yes, maybe,” I had replied and you had smiled in that way that made me smile, and settled back down and let the late afternoon sun turn you golden.
+“Yes, maybe,” I had replied and you had smiled in that way that made me smile, settling back down and letting the late afternoon sun turn you golden.